dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/pipelines-and-project-workflow/README.md

 Most data-science projects have the same set of tasks:

 1. **ETL**: extracting data from its source, transforming it, then loading it into a database.
 Remember, **ETL** stands for *Extract* , *Transform* and *Load*.
+2. **Linkage**: combining data coming from different sources (aka record linkage or matching)
-2. **Pre-process data**: This might include imputing missing values and choosing the training and testing sets.
+3. **Pre-process data**: This might include data cleaning and munging
+4. **Creating a series of training and validation sets**
-4. **Create features**: Recombine and enrich the data to create features aiding the modelling work.
+6. **Create features**: Recombine and enrich the data to create features aiding the modeling work as well as explore imputation options
-4. **Train the model(s)**: You can try different algorithms, features, and so on.
+7. **Train the model(s)**: You can try different algorithms, features, and so on.
-5. Assess performance on the test set: Using an appropriate metric (e.g. $Precision@k$, $Recall$, $AUC$), examine the performance of your model "out of sample."
+5. **Model Selection**: Assess performance on the validation sets: Using an appropriate metric (e.g. $Precision@k$, $Recall$, $AUC$), examine the performance of your model "out of sample." based on the task and deployment context on appropriate metrics (including bias, accuracy, etc.)
 6. Think of new things to try.
-Repeat steps 1 through 4 as appropriate.
+Repeat steps 1 through 4 as appropriate. dats

-If the code base is not structured and named well, you might be struggling to remember the details of each step once you have built a few models.
+If the code base is not structured  well, you might be struggling to remember the details of each step once you have built a few models.
 What features did you use for each?
-What training and testing split?
+What training and validation splits?
 What hyperparameters?

 Your code might be getting messy too.
 Did you overwrite the code for the previous model?
 Maybe you copied, pasted, and edited code from an